 Affected: IC 8-1-26-21

 Sec.
-2. (a) Any person or entity may An operator of a pipeline facility shall report a violation damage by providing the pipeline safety division with written or electronic notice of the violation damage within 30 days of becoming aware of the damage.
+2. (a) Any person or entity may An operator of a pipeline facility shall report a violation damage to a pipeline facility by providing the pipeline safety division with written or electronic notice of the violation damage within 21 days of becoming aware of the damage unless an extension is approved in writing by the director of the division.

 (b) All violations shall be reported to the commission within thirty (30) days of a person becoming aware of the circumstances constituting the violation.

-(b) An operator of a pipeline facility shall respond to a request for information about a damage within 30 days of a request by the pipeline safety division.
+(b) An operator of a pipeline facility shall provide information about a damage within 21 days after notice that a case number has been assigned by the pipeline safety division, unless an extension is approved in writing by the director of the division.

+(c) a person may report a violation to the pipeline safety division by providing written or electronic notice of the circumstances giving rise to a violation.

-(c) The pipeline safety division shall maintain, or cause to be maintained, a database of all reports provided to the pipeline safety division.
+(d) The pipeline safety division shall maintain, or cause to be maintained, a database of all reports provided to the pipeline safety division.
 (Indiana Utility Regulatory Commission; 170 IAC 5-5-2; filed May 25, 2011, 12:57 p.m.: 20110622-IR-170100184FRA; readopted filed Apr 11, 2017, 9:52 a.m.: 20170510-IR-170170124RFA)

 SECTION 6.
 170 IAC 5-5-2.1 IS ADDED AS FOLLOWS: